-Climbing and access information for this peak is found on page 349.
+Climbing and access information for this peak is on Page 349 of the book.
 Livingston Douglas has contributed two new route descriptions which are set out below.
 Updated November 2018

-The highest point in Idaho south of the Snake River is found on this peak’s lofty and large summit.
-As a p2k summit it draws interest from out of state Peakbaggers.
-Given it’s height and prominence, Cache Peak is an enticing summit.
-I climbed the peak by traversing over from Mount Independence and descended down to the lakes in bowl below it’s northeast side.
-The peak can be and has been climbed in all seasons and from many directions.
+Cache Peak is the highest point in Idaho south of the Snake River.
+As a p2k summit, it draws interest from out-of-state peakbaggers.
+Given its height and prominence, Cache Peak is an enticing summit.
+I climbed the peak by traversing over from Mount Independence and descended down to the lakes in a bowl below its Northeast Side.
+The peak has been climbed in all seasons and from many directions.
+USGS Cache Peak

 2018 Update by Livingston Douglas

 Same as for the Northeast Shoulder Route on Thunder Mountain.